amandanicotina/GrapeMR.jl/README.md

 ![Grape Logo](./docs/images/grape_logo.png)
 # GrapeMR
-### GrapeMR is a Julia package that numerically designes pulse sequences with NMR/MRI applications.
-By defining a cost funciton, the algorithm calculates step-by-step what is the best pulse sequence for this specific problem.
+ GrapeMR.jl is a Julia package that numerically designes pulse sequences for NMR/MRI applications.
+By defining a cost funciton, the algorithm calculates step-by-step what is the best pulse sequence for a specific problem.

 ## Getting Started